mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 ## IN SEARCH OF THE PERFECT STRANGER

 Perfect Stranger is not on Amondiage.
 The port’s data system records no ship of that name currently berthed, nor is she at the highport.
-A general search for Imperial- registered Type R subsidised merchants may turn up a handful of possible candidates but they are all in service with a crew aboard.
+A general search for Imperial- registered Type R subsidized merchants may turn up a handful of possible candidates but they are all in service with a crew aboard.
 There are only about half a dozen Imperial-registered ships of this type in the Islands due to difficulties of getting them across the rift, though there are numerous ships of the same general design but of local manufacture.
 If Perfect Stranger is one of these ships, she will take some finding.

 Records of previous ship movements are not publicly available, other than arrival and departure dates.
 These records can be searched by anyone and do indeed show Perfect Stranger passing through the port at Amondiage a couple of times.
 Her last visit was several months before her crew turned up in Imperial space and, given the transit times involved, that probably means whatever happened to Perfect Stranger occurred not long after her last visit to Amondiage.